Katashynskyi/toxic_detection_classification/README.md

-# Toxic Comments Classification
+# Toxic detection classification
-working on a branches
+90% EDA is ready
+project creation in progress